 Look at what you have.
 Even though you may not have been working in the workforce, you still have marketable skills and abilities.
 In the time that you have not been working, you have been strengthening yourself in other ways (such as time management and problem solving).
 Many of these skills are transferable.
 Consider the skills, talents, and abilities you have gained or improved while you have been away from the workforce.
 Reflect on how those things have helped you to achieve specific accomplishments.
 Think about how these skills could help you in your new job.
 Be proud of the skills and talents you possess.

 Sharpen your skills and talents.
 If you need to refresh your skills or learn new skills, you may consider taking a training course, enrolling in classes, or volunteering for the company.
 Sharpening your skills does not necessarily mean going back to school.
 Assess what your skill level is now and where you would like it to be.
-Career Services can help you identify resources that can help you bring your skills to the level you desire.
+Career Planning and Development can help you identify resources that can help you bring your skills to the level you desire.

 Who Will Hire Me with My Bad Work History?

 Perhaps you have large gaps between jobs, have changed jobs frequently, have had attendance trouble, have been incarcerated, have left your previous job on bad terms, or have had substance-abuse trouble.
 Many things can reflect negatively on your work history, but these things do not have to stop you from getting a job.

 Prepare a short statement you can share with a potential employer that can explain your circumstances.
 Be honest but try to create a statement that can leave a potential employer with a good impression of you.

 If you are still trying to resolve those things that are making your work history look bad, consider what resources can help you.
 Ask everyone you meet if they know of any job openings or anyone who may be able to help you in your job search.
 Talk to people about your work interests and strengths.
 Cultivate your social media brand using LinkedIn, Facebook, and Twitter.

 Potential Employers Might Think I Am Too Old